Little Busters!: Story

 The story's main part takes place in what seems to be a normal high school, but in fact all took place in the school term previous to Little Busters!, and Riki and Rin are reliving it in an artificial world created by the other members of the Little Busters.
-They, and the other main characters, were involved in a bus accident during a field trip, and only the two of them will survive.
+They, and the other main characters, were involved in a bus accident during a field trip, and only Riki and Rin will survive.
 Kyousuke and the others created the artificial world to make them strong enough to deal with what will happen when they awaken in the real world.
 This was caused by a ripple effect based on all of their desires to save Riki and Rin.
-The world loops, but though they forget what happens, Riki and Rin do grow stronger, and Kyousuke hopes that they will eventually be strong enough to leave the world.
+The world loops, but though they forget what happens, Riki and Rin do grow stronger, and Kyousuke hopes that they will eventually be strong enough to leave the artificial world.
 They do manage to survive and get away from the crash site before Riki collapses because he has narcolepsy.
 Riki vows to fight against his narcoleptic condition, which was the reason why he was only able to save Rin and merely get away from the explosion before collapsing.

 Rejecting this turn of events, Rin travels back into the artificial world again (this time created by Riki and Rin) and helps Riki overcome his weakness.
 Afterwards, the two of them go back to waking up at the crash site.
 This time, Riki and Rin work together to save everyone at the crash scene.
 Kyousuke, who sneaked onto the bus (as a third year he was not allowed to go), managed to block the leak hole on the gas tank to delay the explosion, despite his injuries being far greater than anyone else.
 Everyone in the bus recovers from their injuries, although Kyousuke's recovery takes longer due to extensive injuries.
 Finally, after Kyousuke returns, he rents a minibus, and the members of the Little Busters set out for a trip to the ocean.